oshinika/Bcrypt_Hashing/README.md

 > [!NOTE]
 > * Currently, Bcrypt supports only JDBC user stores of WSO2 Identity Server.
-> * It should be noted that the Bcrypt hashing algorithm is supported for WSO2 Identity Server version starting from 7.1.0, specifically at update levels 24 and above.
+> * It should be noted that in WSO2 Identity Server version 7.1.0,the Bcrypt hashing algorithm is supported specifically at update levels 24 and above.

 ## Configure Bcrypt hashing

 This section guides you on how to configure Bcrypt hashing on primary and secondary JDBC user stores.
-* Place the org.wso2.carbon.identity.hash.provider.bcrypt-*.*.*.jar file into the`<IS_HOME>/repository/components/dropins` directory.
+* Place the `org.wso2.carbon.identity.hash.provider.bcrypt-*.*.*.jar` file into the`<IS_HOME>/repository/components/dropins` directory.
 You can download the connector from the [WSO2 Store](https://store.wso2.com/connector/identity-hash-provider-bcrypt).
 ### Bcrypt for primary JDBC user store

 > [!NOTE]